siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 $$

-for a loaded branch: the carried flux $J$ is preserved while the recovered density $u$ rises.
+for a loaded branch: the carried flux $J$ is preserved while the recovered energy density $u$ rises.

 This appendix works out the simplest spatial overlap geometry in which that claim can be tested.
 The goal is to separate three statements cleanly:

-1. what the density profile of a coherent fringe is,
+1. what the energy density profile of a coherent fringe is,
 2. what the forward flux budget is,
 3. under what extra condition a spatially varying $c_{\mathrm{eff}}$ becomes an operational prediction.